boutroslab/CRISPRAnalyzeR/README.md

    docker run --rm -p 3838:3838 crispranalyzer
    ```

-8. Access the CRISPRAnalyzeR via your webbrowser: http://localhost:3838/CRISPRAnalyzeR
+8. __Access the CRISPRAnalyzeR via your webbrowser: http://localhost:3838/CRISPRAnalyzeR__

 **However, you can adjust multiple parameters when starting the CRISPRAnalyzeR!**

+---

 #### Available Paramaters to start CRISPRAnalyzeR

 CRISPRAnalyzeR has been designed to be installed once on a machine and then accessed via a webbrowser.
 Therefore, you can adjust all parameters during the start of the CRISPRAnalyzeR.